gxwangdi/Leetcode/247-Strobogrammatic-Number-II/README.md

 This is like recursive process.

-'6' or '9' can not be the center number, and '0' is a valid
+'6' or '9' can not be the center number, and '0' is a valid Strobogrammatic Number.